Jhow17/Jhow17/README.md

 ###

-<p align="left">My name is Jonathan Henrique da Silva and I'm a Software Engienner student, from Brasil</p>
+<p align="left">My name is Jonathan Henrique da Silva and I'm a Software Enginneering Student, from Brasil</p>

 ###